The Square (restaurant): 1991–1997: St James's

-Phil Howard and Nigel Platts-Martin, both inexperienced in operating a restaurant at a time, opened without Marco Pierre White what became known as The Square at 32 King Street, St James's, SW1 on 13 December 1991 near St James's Square, which inspired the name of the restaurant.
-Howard became the head chef since The Square's debut, and his cooking style had been contemporary French with simplicity and elegance.
-A restaurant critic Jonathan Meades in June 1992 described the original St James's location as "big, spacious, quirky" and its interior design as "pretty startling and very boldly coloured" with "[a] giantess's ear-ring hang[ing] [at a] window" and multiple gold leaf decorations.
+Phil Howard and Nigel Platts-Martin, both inexperienced in operating a restaurant at the time, opened without Marco Pierre White, what became known as The Square at 32 King Street, St James's, SW1 on 13 December 1991 near St James's Square, which inspired the name of the restaurant.
+Howard became the head chef of The Square at the time of its opening, and his cooking style had been contemporary French with simplicity and elegance.
+A restaurant critic Jonathan Meades in June 1992, described the original St James's location as "big, spacious, quirky" and its interior design as "pretty startling and very boldly coloured" with "[a] giantess's ear-ring hang[ing] [at a] window" and multiple gold leaf decorations.

-Sales of The Square within one year since its debut were initially poor, but the restaurant became financially successful thereafter.
+Sales of The Square within one year since its opening were initially poor, but the restaurant became financially successful thereafter.
 The restaurant earned its first Michelin star in December 1994.
 The New York Times food critic Catharine Reynolds in November 1995 wrote, "The dining room is screened from the street by variegated ivy topiary and dangling metal spirals charitably described as gypsy earrings gone wrong".

-The Square's menu had changed monthly, including courses.
-In November 1995, The Square served eight first course dishes, including "seared tuna with a tartare of vegetables and soy-wilted greens and a warm salad of gam[é] and chestnuts" served.
-In that same period, "crisp-fried vegetables" was one of second courses; venison with "mashed potatoes and carmeli[s]ed onions", one of main courses.
+The Square's menu changed monthly.
+In November 1995, The Square served eight first course dishes, including "seared tuna with a tartare of vegetables and soy-wilted greens and a warm salad of gam[é] and chestnuts".
+At the same time, "crisp-fried vegetables" was one of the second courses; venison with "mashed potatoes and carmelised onions", one of the main courses.
 Among the desserts, most of them "fruit-based", were a pithivier of prune purée "dosed with Armagnac" and a "sablé of raspberries".

 1997–2016: Relocation to Mayfair

-The Square was relocated to 6-10 Bruton Street, Mayfair, W1J on 17 February 1997.
+The Square relocated to 6-10 Bruton Street, Mayfair, W1J on 17 February 1997.
 Ben Rogers of The Independent in May 1997 described the Mayfair relocation as "very ritzy" and "appeal[ing] to the smart, international crowd".
 Rogers further said that the interior design of the newer location at the time contained "parquet flooring, variously coloured walls—some rendered, some white, one a rusty red—some colourful modern art, ugly brown upholstered chairs, one vaguely art-deco column and, as a centrepiece, a large bevelled mirror doing nothing in particular."

 Mark Bittman of The New York Times in February 2001 noted the cuisine being "simply modern" more than "modern French", "large abstract oil paintings", and tables with flowers on top and covered by "skirts of dark crepe velvet" and "crisp linen".

 In the mid-2000s, the interior design was refurbished.